gmzsebastian/iinuclear/docs/installation.rst

        tns_id
        tns_username

-To obtain an API key, register at the `TNS website <https://wis-tns.weizmann.ac.il>`_.
+To obtain an API key, register a BOT at the `TNS website <https://www.wis-tns.org/>`_.